duncanleo/hc-mqtt-temperature/README.md

   -model string
     	model number of the sensor (default "DHT22") -name string
-    	name of the sensor to display in HomeKit (default "hc-http-temperature") -pin string
+    	name of the sensor to display in HomeKit (default "hc-mqtt-temperature") -pin string
     	PIN number to pair the HomeKit accessory (default "00102003") -port string
-    	Port number for the HomeKit accessory (default "50004") -serial string
+    	Port number for the HomeKit accessory
+  -serial string
     	serial number of the sensor (default "0000") -storagePath string
-    	path to store data (default "hc-http-temperature-data") -tempJSONPath string
+    	path to store data (default "hc-mqtt-temperature-data") -tempJSONPath string
-    	JSON path to the temperature value (default ".temperature") -url string
+    	JSON path to the temperature value (default "temperature") -topicHum string
-    	URL to fetch temperature
+    	topic for humidity (default "humidity") -topicTemp string
+    	topic for temperature (default "temp")
 ```

 ### JSON Path